Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Colormap renderer/README.md

 1. Create a raster from a raster file.
 2. Create a raster layer from the raster.
 3. Create an array of 250 colors to represent the possible values from the raster.
 Colors at the beginning of the list replace the darkest values in the raster and colors at the end of the list replaced the brightest values of the raster.
-4. Create a ColormapRenderer with the color array and apply it to the raster layer.
+4. Create a color map renderer with the color array and apply it to the raster layer.

 ## Relevant API